UKCloud/documentation/articles/vmware/vmw-how-manage-vcd-permissions.md

     ![Permissions tab for Portal contact](images/ptl-contacts-tab-permissions.png)

-5. In the *Permissions for UKCloud for VMware* section, you'll see a list of virtual data centres (VDCs) and the associated permissions available for the portal user.
+5. In the *Permissions for UKCloud for VMware* section, you'll see a list of VDCs and the associated permissions available for the Portal user.

     Select the permission level you want to assign to the user, then scroll to the bottom of the page and click **Save**.